Ghosts6/webProject/README.md

       // Redirect to redirect.html upon successful validation window.location.href = "redirect.html";
     } else {

-      // If any of the required fields are empty, prevent form submission alert('Please fill in First Name, Last Name, Department Name, and Date to submit.');
+      alert('Please fill in First Name, Last Name, Department Name, and Date to submit.');
     }
   });